Automated Radiosynthesis Modules Market

 Asia Pacific

-Asia Pacific holds nearly 20% of the global market share.
+Asia Pacific holds nearly 20% of the market share.
 Increased healthcare investments and rising oncology diagnostics demand in nations like China and India are accelerating market expansion.

 Middle East & Africa